hillu/go-yara/README.md

 a custom location, the `PKG_CONFIG_PATH` environment variable can be used to point _pkg-config_ at the right `yara.pc` file.
 If _pkg-config_ cannot be used at all, please refer to the "Build Tags" section.

-Linker errors in the compiler output such as

-    undefined reference to `yr_compiler_add_file'

-indicate that the linker is probably looking at an old version of _libyara_.

 ### Cross-building